developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Action
 Used to perform an Action to alter the behavior or configuration of the RFID module.

-- If the value ***Update Firmware*** is chosen, the firmware of the RFID module is updated and the additional Managed Configuration **RFID Configuration - Action Update Firmware File** MUST be specified to supply the path and file name of the file, which must exist in the device file system, containing the firmware update to be applied to the RFID module.
+-***Update Firmware***- the firmware of the RFID module is updated and the additional Managed Configuration **RFID Configuration - Action Update Firmware File** MUST be specified to supply the path and file name of the file, which must exist in the device file system, containing the firmware update to be applied to the RFID module.

-- If the value ***Export Settings*** is chosen, the current configuration of the RFID module is exported and stored in a file in the device file system.
+-***Export Settings***- the current configuration of the RFID module is exported and stored in a file in the device file system.
 This file could then be extracted from the device and used for troubleshooting potential configuration issues related to the RFID module.

-- If the value ***Reset Radio*** is chosen, the radio of the RFID module is reset, without changing its settings.
+-***Reset Radio***- the radio of the RFID module is reset, without changing its settings.
 This could be used to recover from an error or other failure of the RFID module.

-- If the value ***Reset Radio to Factory Defaults*** is chosen, the configuration of the RFID module is returned to its default out-of-box state and the radio is reset.
+-***Reset Radio to Factory Defaults***- the configuration of the RFID module is returned to its default out-of-box state and the radio is reset.
 This could be used to recover from a serious configuration error that prevents the RFID module from functioning appropriately.

-- If the value ***Update Firmware and Reset Radio to Factory Defaults*** is chosen, the firmware of the RFID is updated,l the configuration of the RFID module is returned to its default out-of-box state, and the radio is reset.
+-***Update Firmware and Reset Radio to Factory Defaults***- the firmware of the RFID is updated,l the configuration of the RFID module is returned to its default out-of-box state, and the radio is reset.
 This could necessary when applying a major new firmware update, that add lots of new configuration settings, to ensure that the RFID module is configured in a known and compatible state.

 ### Action Update Firmware File
 Used to provide the path and file name of the file containing the firmware update to be applied and should be specified only if the value ***Update Firmware*** or the value ***Update Firmware and Reset Radio to Factory Defaults*** is chosen for the Managed Configuration **RFID Configuration - Action**.